OFF THE BEATEN TRACK TOURS, Hosted by Michael & Siobhan Reidy

-ADDITIONAL CLOSURES MAY OCCUR DURING THE COVID19 PANDEMIC.
+ADDITIONAL CLOSURES MAY OCCUR.
 CALL THE RESTAURANT FOR UP-TO-DATE INFO

 Stout Fest 2023 – Date TBA, 3:00-8:00 pm

 Fingers crossed we’ll have enough staff to bring back the popular event with live music, a limited beer-centric menu, and all 12 taps devoted to the best stouts on the market

 Boxing Day – December 26th, 2023